-In dynamic slicing, given a value that is observed to be incorrect by the programmer (incorrect value may correspond to an incorrect output or a value that causes the program to crash), a set of executed statements that contributed to the incorrect value are computed as its dynamic slice.
+In dynamic slicing, given a value that is observed to be incorrect by the programmer (incorrect value may correspond to an incorrect output or a value that causes the program to crash).
+A set of executed statements that contributed to the value of the specified variable are computed as its dynamic slice.
 The executed statements not in the dynamic slice are not relevant to the investigated value.
-An analogous technique can be applied to executed events to identify the set of relevant events for replaying a given execution region.
+An analogous solution can be applied on the executed events to identify the set of irrelevant events for replaying a given execution region.

-Computation of dynamic slices normally consists of two steps: building the dynamic dependence graph (DDG) for a failed execution (where dependences include both data and control dependences); and then traversing the dynamic dependence graph to compute the dynamic slice of the wrong value.
+Computation of dynamic slices normally consists of two steps: building the dynamic dependence graph (DDG) for a program execution (where dependences include both data and control dependences); and then traversing the dynamic dependence graph to compute the dynamic slice of the wrong value.
 To simplify the description, we assume the execution starts from the beginning.
 We will discuss how to deal with executions starting from checkpoints in later sections.